Jubilee Hall

 - Have a GPA of 3.0 or higher for admission to the elementary, special education program, secondary education, and secondary/special education.

-- Detailed information about pre-major requirements, available courses, and how to enroll fully in the elementary or secondary education programs are available from academic advisers.
+- Meet with an academic adviser regarding pre-major requirements, available courses, and how to enroll fully in the elementary or secondary education programs

 Retention and Graduation